-Table 16.1 demonstrates that experience has been more adverse than that expected using original pricing assumptions as the actual-to-expected (A:E) loss ratios exceed 1.0.
+Table 16.1 demonstrates that experience continues to be more adverse than that expected using original pricing assumptions as the actual-to-expected (A:E) loss ratios exceed 1.0.
 The adverse experience is driven by higher-than-expected persistency and morbidity.